GanimMedical/resources/README.md

 ![](GanimLogoLong.png)

 ## Hexadecimal Color Codes
-*Based on existing website colors, but will be further developed later*
+*Based on existing website colors but will be revamped later.*

 #061127